strimzi/strimzi.github.io/_posts/2021-04-18-api-conversion.md

 This option can be passed multiple times to convert multiple kinds.
 For instance to convert `Kafka` and `KafkaTopic` you just need to pass `--kind Kafka --kind KafkaTopic` to `cr` command.

-The last option is `-n`,`--name` where you can specify a name of the custom resource.
+The last option is `--name` where you can specify a name of the custom resource.
 This option can be used only with `--namespace` and single `--kind` options.
-For more info run `bin/api-conversion.sh cf --help` command.
+For more info run `bin/api-conversion.sh cr --help` command.

-#### convert-crd
+#### crd-upgrade

-`convert-crd` updates `spec.versions` in the Strimzi CRDs to declare `v1beta2` as the storage API version.
+`crd-upgrade` (`crd`) updates `spec.versions` in the Strimzi CRDs to declare `v1beta2` as the storage API version.
 The command also updates existing custom resources where it updates API version and stores them as `v1beta2`.

-Once you convert CRDs to API version `apiextensions/v1`, you should use only `v1beta2` version in Strimzi Custom resources.
+Once you upgrade CRDs, you should use only `v1beta2` version in Strimzi Custom resources.

 ### Conclusion